error707-persona/error707-persona/README.md

 - 👋 Hi, I’m @error707-persona
 - 👀 I’m interested in ...
-building data science and machine applying my knowlege for solving different problems is adventurous for me!
+Web developement data science and machine learning -Flask, django

+applying my knowlege for solving different problems is adventurous for me!
 - 🌱 I’m currently learning ...
 the same fields mentioned above
-- 💞️ I’m looking to collaborate with people knowlegible in blockchain ...

 - 📫 How to reach me ...
 here on git :)